 The California trial to legalize same-sex marriage was a Scopes trial redux, pitting science against religion.
 It also dramatized the defining civil rights battle of our time.
-(Please view the full PDF of this article or access it through Lawdragon Magazine.)
+(Please view the full PDF of this article.)

 The nation’s most famous trial lawyer contemplated his foe, a man who had whipped public opinion into such a state that citizens passed a law requiring others to conduct themselves according to religious belief rather than scientific knowledge.